 Wait for the wind to stop

-If you’re out on a gale-force windy day, don’t expect any lake reflections.
+If you’re out on a gale-force windy day, don’t expect any serene lake shots.
 You need that water to be perfectly still for good reflections.
 A mild, occasional wind is fine, just stick around and wait for it to die down.
 You only need a few minutes.
-Bring a camp chair and thermos, then chill out while you wait for the perfect moment.
+Bring a camp chair and thermos, then sit while you wait for the perfect moment.
 It’ll come.

 Use a polarizer (and shoot two versions)